Older Adults and High Cholesterol: What You Need to Know

 There’s no one-size-fits-all approach for managing high cholesterol in older adults.
 “There’s not just one number we follow, but rather we consider the full picture,” says Martin.

-Medical guidelines suggest that after age 75, patients should consider taking lower doses of statins, and their doctors should pay extra attention to the potential for negative drug interactions.
+Medical guidelines suggest that in treating patients over age 75, clinicians should pay extra attention to the potential for negative drug interactions.

 Those guidelines are just a starting point, however.
 In some patients, other health problems might take priority.
 In those cases, the side effects of the statins might outweigh the benefits.
-In others who have fewer competing health risks and want to make heart disease treatment a priority, it might make sense to treat high cholesterol more aggressively.
-“It requires extra care and discussion to figure out the best decision for each patient,” Martin says.
+In others who have fewer competing health risks and want to make cardiovascular disease treatment a priority, it might make sense to treat high cholesterol more aggressively.
+“It requires extra care and discussion to figure out the best decision for each patient, in partnership with the patient and his or her family,” Martin says.